 Dina Vinuti, Pt 2 Graduate

-Dina joined the team in summer 2016 after graduating from Plymouth University.
+Dina joined the team in summer 2016 as a Part 1 after graduating from Plymouth University.
 She enjoys being part of a team as she has the opportunity to take on projects and learn about every design stage from the initial concept to completion.
 She has worked on both new build and historic projects.
 Dina loves travelling as it is basically part of her life as she has kept friendships and loved ones in the countries, she has lived in including Kuwait.
-Also, she enjoys going climbing with her partner as much as she enjoys having nights in, knitting and watching films.
+Also, she enjoys being in the sea, from paddle boarding to coasteering with her partner as much as she enjoys having nights in, crafting and watching films.

 Chris Band, Graphics Associate